shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/background-threading-on-android.md

 ## Methods

-The following methods are supported.
+The following methods are supported in this feature:

 ### enableBackgroundThreading(boolean)